 • n is the length of the strings

 To calculate the Hamming Distance, iterate over each character of the two strings.
 If the characters at the same position are not equal, increment the Hamming Distance by 1.
-Finally, the Hamming Distance is the sum of all the differences between corresponding characters.
+Finally, the Hamming Distance is the total number of mismatched positions.

 What is a Hamming Distance?